From the Big Island: Deep Dives and Long Runways to Community-Based Aquaculture - Ocean Strategies

 Be Open to Redefining the Industry

-Though the English name for the Hawaiian loki i‘a — fish ponds — may fit within the Western scope of aquaculture, the ponds are not considered to be a component of aquaculture culturally.
+Though the English name for the Hawaiian loko i‘a — fish ponds — may fit within the Western scope of aquaculture, the ponds are not always considered to be a component of aquaculture culturally.
 The fish pond is more like a community refrigerator, only one that stores the fish alive.

 How we define aquaculture and mariculture projects may simply come down to community preference.
 It’s possible that an expansion of input into how aquaculture and mariculture projects are built and operated will improve the global perspective of the industry and the terms themselves.